MUTOR-2/HistoryAndPracticeOfMultimedia/_units/09/index.md

 Here are a few examples:

 - The aesthetics of the romantic ballet of the 19th century was very much influenced by e.g. light-technical innovations such as oil and gas lighting as well as the use of reflectors and filters and the development of flying machines, which shaped the supernatural character of the female characters of the romantic ballet.
 Together with the point show dance technique that was emerging at the time, the antigrave image of the ballerina first emerged.
 The ballet [*La Sylphide*]( https://www.youtube.com/watch?v=4EWj4liA-rg&ab_channel=StaatstheaterKA) is considered the starting point of the romantic ballet, and **Marie Taglioni** one of its style-defining interpreters.

+{% include youtube-figure id="4EWj4liA-rg"
+description="Ballet La Sylphide - Libretto Adolphe Nourrit, Music Jean-Madeleine Schneitzhoeffer, Coreographie Filippo Taglioni"%}

 - **Edward Gordon Craig's** idea of the [*Über-Marionette*](https://www.britannica.com/art/Ubermarionette) (1908) is related to the concept of the marionette as a perfect body in Heinrich Kleist's essay [*Über das Marionettentheater*](https://de.wikisource.org/wiki/%C3%9Cber_das_Marionettentheater): Following Craig, humans are to imperfect to perform on stage.
 Thus, until the completion of the *Über-Marionette*, trained dancer’s bodies are to represent the human body on stage.

 - **Oskar Schlemmer's** space-sculptural costumes of the [*Triadic ballet*](https://www.youtube.com/watch?v=r4pJlj_bteQ&ab_channel=LACREAM) also refer to the idea of body mechanization.

+{% include youtube-figure id="r4pJlj_bteQ"
+description="Oskar Schlemmer - Triadic ballet"%}

 - Already in the 19th century the dancing, moving body was an important topic in early photography and film.
 Towards the end of the 19th century, **Loie Fuller** for example experimented with a [special costume](https://www.youtube.com/watch?v=Dda-BXNvVkQ&ab_channel=SocialDeception), which consisted of sticks and large lengths of fabric.
 She projected images and films onto this costume and experimenting with advanced lighting technology of the time.

+{% include youtube-figure id="Dda-BXNvVkQ"
+description="Loie Fuller - silent short film (1905)
+"%}

 # Merce Cunningham